anumcait/GCP-Journey/Day-01/GCP- Cloud-Basics.md

 ## 🌩️ What is Cloud Computing?
 Cloud computing means renting servers, databases, storage, and other services over the internet instead of owning them.
+                                                  (or)
+Cloud computing allows users to access servers, storage, and databases over the internet—no need to own physical infrastructure.

 👉 In simple words:
 > "You pay only for what you use.
 No upfront investment, no maintenance headache."
+> *"Use resources on demand.
+No upfront costs.
+No maintenance headaches."*

 # ☁️ Basics of Cloud Computing
 ---
 ## 🔹 What is Cloud?

 The **cloud** is a vast, virtual space where you can **store files, run software, and access services** over the internet.